 Morgan Hill, CA 95037

-Henry W. Coe Park is a vast natural treasure, with over 87,000 acres of wild open spaces to explore.
+Henry W. Coe Park is a vast natural treasure, with over 87,000 acres of wild open spaces and over 250 miles of trails and old ranch roads to explore.
 The terrain of the park is rugged, varied, and beautiful, with lofty ridges and steep canyons.
 Once the home of Ohlone Indians, the park is now home to a fascinating variety of plants and animals, including the elusive mountain lion.
 Within Henry Coe Park are the headwaters of Coyote Creek, long stretches of the Pacheco and Orestimba creeks, and a 23,300-acre wilderness area.

 The park is open year-round for hikers, mountain bikers, backpackers, equestrians, car campers, picnickers, photographers, and people who simply like to visit parks.

 (about ten miles west of Gilroy

 on Highway 152)

 Mt.
 Madonna County Park is one of the most majestic of Santa Clara County's regional parks and recreation areas.
 The park's 3,688-acres overlook the Santa Clara Valley to the east and Monterey Bay to the west.
 As the slopes of Mt.
 Madonna descend toward the valley, the landscape changes from redwood forest to oak woodland, dense chaparral and grassy meadows.

 Tent camping, RV parking, and yurts are available for overnight guests.

 We offer 1-hour trail rides through beautiful Mt.
 Madonna County Park for every level of rider age 7-99, from beginner (never been on a horse) to advanced (rides all the time).
 We tailor each trail ride to the rider, assessing your ability in our show-size sand ring prior to hitting the trail and then giving you a "mini-lesson" to acquaint you with your horse and give you the tools you need to enjoy your trail ride.